 Chemical soil barriers can in sometime be applied post construction depending on access etc.

-We use prefer to use Fipforce Termiticide, Termidor Residulal & Termidor HE as well as Premise and Biflex among others depending on the specific requirements of each job!
+We use prefer to use Fipforce Termiticide, Termidor Residulal & Termidor HE and Premise as non-repellent termiticides, and we also offer repellent termiticides such as Biflex among others – we advise chemistry selection depending on the specific requirements of each job but have a strong preference for non-repellent chemistry!

-A physical termite barrier protects your property by preventing the entry of termites and is usually installed during building construction, typically prior to the slab being poured (part A) and after the slab has cured (part B).
+A physical termite barrier protects your property by preventing the entry of termites and is usually installed during building construction, typically prior to the slab being poured (sometimes called part A) and after the slab has cured (sometimes called part B).

 Did you know?: There is a distinction between a true physical barrier and a ‘chemical based physical barrier’ – we offer both and the difference is typically not actually known to builders, consumers and the public.
-If the physical material contains a chemical product that kills or repels termites it’s technically not a true physical barrier – it’s a chemical barrier.
+If the physical material contains a chemical product that kills or repels termites it’s technically not a true physical barrier – it’s a chemical impregnated barrier, often a sheet or blanket material.
+Examples of these include, Homeguard, Termseal Urafen Shield etc.

-We prefer to use Term-Seal Termite Management System Components & Products for new contruction termite management.
-Offering 50 year life expectancy and warranty.
-With these options we complete the termite management system in two steps (Part A & Part B) to ensure protection under the slab or to penetrations and then the full cavity protection to prevent concealed access via the slab edge.
+We prefer to use Term-Seal Termite Management System Components & Products for new construction termite management.
+Offering 50 year life expectancy and product warranty.
+With these options we complete the termite management system in two steps to ensure protection under the slab or to penetrations and then the full cavity protection to prevent concealed access via the slab edge.
 Whilst no longer specifically referred to as Part A & B in the applicable Australian Standards, we require multiple site visits to install a complete termite management system so therefore refer to each separate visit as A & B.

 Naturally RID Pest is accredited in the installation and supply of all products and systems we offer.